DSC-SPIDAL/harp/website/content/docs/harpdaal/handson.md

 # Choose the right ML tool and use it like a pro!

 K-means is a widely used clustering algorithm in machine learning community.
-It iteratively computes the distance between each training point to every centroids, re-assigns the training point to new cluster and re-compute the new centroid of each cluster.
+It iteratively computes the distance between each training point to every centroid, re-assigns the training point to new cluster and re-compute the new centroid of each cluster.

 This hands-on includes two tasks